 Safekids Aotearoa designs and implements targeted programmes in collaboration with communities, agencies and corporate partners across New Zealand.
 Programmes cover child injury issues that include:

-- Button Battery ingestion
+- Button Battery

 - Car Seats